rickkas7/DeviceKeyHelperRK/README.md

 ### About public key cryptography

 Particle devices like the Photon and Electron authenticate with the Particle cloud using public key cryptography.
 Each side has a public key and a private key.
 The device private key is only stored on the device but the public key can be shared even over insecure channels.
 You can share it with everyone, even.
-The cloud knows every device's public key.
+The Particle cloud knows every device's public key.

 For the cloud side, the cloud private key is kept secret, but all devices know the cloud public key.
 It's publicly available on a web site and in the Particle CLI source.
 The cloud public key is not a secret.